Employee Handbook Ultimate Guide (+ Free Template)

 Bottom Line

 Employee handbooks are an important way to protect business owners while helping employees understand company culture, job expectations, and current policies.
-Having a good handbook can save you time, money, and headaches in answering employees’ questions.
-What’s more, a well-written handbook can serve as a defense in case of a wrongful termination lawsuit.
+A good handbook can save you time, money, and headaches in answering employees’ questions.
+Additionally, a well-crafted employee handbook can safeguard against wrongful termination lawsuits.

-To create a simple and effective employee handbook, consider using our free template as a starting point.
-If you’d prefer to use a payroll and HR software that makes it quick and easy to create and manage all of your policies, consider using Rippling.
-Rippling lets you easily manage your employees’ payroll, benefits, expenses, devices, apps & more all in one place.
-Plus, when you sign up for Rippling before December 1, 2023, your first month will be free.
+To create a simple and effective employee handbook, consider using our free employee handbook template for small business as a starting point.
+If you’d prefer payroll and HR software that makes creating and managing your policies quick and easy, consider Rippling.
+Rippling lets you easily manage your employees’ payroll, benefits, expenses, devices, apps, and more all in one place.